Find Affordable College Courses

 Waltham, MA

-Brandeis University came in at #6 in this year’s edition of the Best Neurobiology & Neurosciences Schools in Massachusetts ranking.
-Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.
+Brandeis University ranked #6 on this year’s Best Neurobiology & Neurosciences Schools in Massachusetts list.
+Located in the city of Waltham, Brandeis is a private not-for-profit college with a medium-sized student population.

 Neurobiology majors at Brandeis take out an average of $27,000 in student loans while working on their egree.